Siemens Charger: Service history

 The first production SC-44 unit was unveiled on March 26, 2016.
-The first two Charger locomotives to leave Siemens' factory in Florin, California were transported to the Transportation Technology Center (TTC) in Pueblo, Colorado in June 2016 and underwent testing of performance metrics such as acceleration and braking.
+The first two Charger locomotives to leave Siemens's factory in Florin, California, were transported to the Transportation Technology Center (TTC) in Pueblo, Colorado, in June 2016 and underwent testing of performance metrics such as acceleration and braking.
 The first Brightline SCB-40 locomotives were delivered in December 2016 to undergo testing in Florida.

 In February 2017, Amtrak and the Washington State Department of Transportation began testing one of the Midwest-bound SC-44 locomotives along the Cascades corridor in the Pacific Northwest for federal certification.
 Additional test runs were conducted on the Midwest and Northern California routes in April and May.
 Testing at up to 135 mph was conducted at TTC and on the Northeast Corridor in September 2016 which resulted in federal certification for 125 mph operations.

 Revenue testing on the Capitol Corridor and San Joaquins routes in Northern California began on May 25, 2017.
 During these tests, the trains operated with a second locomotive in case of failure.
 The Northern California units were formally accepted and approved for solo service on October 23, 2017.
 The SC-44 entered revenue testing on the Midwest routes in July 2017, with solo revenue service beginning on a Hiawatha train on August 24, 2017.
 Revenue service on the Cascades route began in November 2017.

 Brightline began revenue operations with its SCB-40 locomotives on January 13, 2018.
 The first Chargers for MARC began testing that month, and revenue service began on April 5, 2018.
 Pre-revenue testing began on the Pacific Surfliner in October 2018; revenue service began later that year.

 The first ALC-42 for Amtrak's long distance trains was put into service on the westbound Empire Builder on February 8, 2022, after extensive testing in the Midwest and on the Empire Builder route.
-Of the two units on the inaugural service, one was Amtrak's "Day 1" heritage unit #301.
+Of the two units on the inaugural service, one was Amtrak's "Day 1" heritage unit No. 301.

-Winter weather unique to the Americas had caused problems for the ALC-42s in service on Amtrak's long-distance trains.
-An FRA spokesman said that "the light-dry snow of the mid-west was not anticipated by Siemens."
+Winter weather unique to the Americas has caused problems for the Charger series.
+An FRA spokesman said that "the light-dry snow of the midwest was not anticipated by Siemens."
 The air filters of the dynamic brake system allowed the snow to enter, causing ground faults that would stop the train.
 This issue was remedied in 2023.